sandy303/Hotel-Management-System/README.md

 # Hotel-Management-System
-Its a Hotel Management system program that allow the manager and the receptionist to be updated with the Hotel System
+Its a Hotel Management system that allows the manager and the receptionist to be updated with the Hotel System